prebid/prebid.github.io/adops/step-by-step.md

 You can also define accepted values for the keys, but you don’t need to.
 If you create Dynamic keys, values can be added when you set up your line item.

 {: .alert.alert-danger :}
-Keys in GAM have a maximum length of 20 characters; any keys passed to GAM longer than that will be truncated.
+Key names in GAM have a maximum length of 20 characters; any keys passed to GAM longer than that will be truncated.
 This means that if Prebid passes in the key `hb_format_BidderWithALongName`, GAM will truncate it to `hb_format_BidderWith`.
 When you create your keys, you must use the truncated name.

 See [Key Values](/adops/key-values.html) for information on the keys you'll need.

 ## Create a Line Item

+Depending on your scenario, you will likely need several groups of line items.
+See the [line item essentials](/adops/line-item-creation.html) guide for details.
+How many line items are in each group depends on the [price granularity](/price-granularity.html).

+For instance, if you're running both Prebid.js and Prebid Mobile, you should consider having 2 sets of banner line items and 2 sets of video line items.
+If your banner line items are medium granularity (201 line items), and your video line items are custom granularity (300 line items), then you'll go through this line item creation process 1002 times.
+You'll need at least 3 orders to contain them, but it would be more convenient to have 4 orders in this scenario: one for each group.

+This is why automated tools are important when setting up your ad server for header bidding.
+If you don't have an automated tool, consider Prebid's [line item manager](/tools/line-item-manager.html) or utilize low price granularities.

+The rest of this document assumes you're going to create line items manually.
-Open the order you want to associate the line item with and click **New line item**.
+For each line item, open the order you want to associate the line item with and click **New line item**.

 ### General Settings

 From the **Settings** tab, do the following:

 1. Select your **Ad type**:
+    - Prebid.js: Banner/In-Renderer Video/Native/AMP: Click **Select display ad**.
+    - Prebid.js: Instream Video/Audio: Click **Select video or audio ad**.
-    - Banner/Outstream/Native/AMP: Click **Select display ad**.
+    - Prebid Mobile: Banner/Native: Click **Select display ad**.
-    - Video/Audio: Click **Select video or audio ad**.
+    - Prebid Mobile: All forms of Video/Audio: Click **Select video or audio ad**.

+{: .alert.alert-info :}
+Note: "In-renderer video" is the term Prebid uses to cover everything that's not "instream video". i.e. Accompanying Content, Interstitial, Standalone.

 2. Enter the **Name** of your line item.
 Suggested format: Prebid – format - bidder – price bucket.
 For example, `Prebid – banner - BidderA - 1.50`.

 3. Set the **Line Item Type** to **Price priority (12)**.
 (This will most likely be higher for deals.
 See [Deals in Prebid](/adops/deals.html) for more information.)

 4. Enter your **Expected Creatives**:
-    - Banner/Outstream/AMP/Video: Select the sizes of all ad slots included in the Prebid process.
+    - Display and Video: Select the sizes of all ad slots included in the Prebid process.
     - Native: Select a native template.
 (See [GAM Step by Step - Native Creatives](/adops/gam-native.html) for instructions on creating native templates.)

 ![New line item settings](/assets/images/ad-ops/gam-sbs/line-item-settings.png)